-We consider the issue of product safety and product quality to be closely linked with customer satisfaction.
-This is described in detail in Chapter 4.1.4.
+For us, the topics of product safety and product quality are closely linked with customer satisfaction and are presented in detail in chapter 4.1.4.
 To ensure product quality and safety, we employ an ISO-certified quality management system.
 Moreover, there is a central catalog of quality criteria entitled "Quality Requirements".